Do Bees Eat Their Own Honey?

 • The raw honey in the hive gives the bees all the nutrition they need to survive harsh situations, ensuring their survival to make more honey next year.

 The quality and characteristics of honey vary depending on its source and processing.
-For instance, Manuka Honey MGO 600+ UMF 16 and Manuka Honey 20+ MGO 850 are examples of premium varieties, each with unique nutritional profiles.
+For instance, Manukora's Manuka Honey MGO 600+ and MGO 850+ are premium varieties, each offering unique nutritional profiles due to their high MGO content and rich bioactive compounds.

 These can be found amongst other trending products known for their exceptional quality.
 The color of Manuka honey, a vital attribute, is elaborately discussed in the Manuka Honey Color guide.
 For those curious about the differences between raw and pure honey, the Raw vs. Pure Honey article offers valuable insights.